IlluminatePossibilities/TheGlobalVariables/README.md

 ### b.
 Responsiveness

-Since Spotlight is a user-facing application, it is important to ensure the system responds to the end-user requests promptly.
+Since Spotlight is a user-facing application, it is important to ensure the system responds to end-user requests promptly.
 All user interactions *MUST* be coded in such a way as to provide some form of feedback for all actions.
 This feedback must occur within the [Doherty Threshold of 400ms](https://www.uxtoast.com/ux-laws/doherty-threshold).

 ### c.
 Feasibility